Susan Rigby Dallam Morgan: Life and career

 Susan Ribgy Dallam was born in Harford County, Maryland to Dr. William M. Dallam and Frances Smith, the eldest of six children.
 Her mother died when Susan was 20 years old, and the responsibility of taking care of her younger siblings fell to her.

 In 1833, Dallam Morgan wrote an anonymous poem regarding a visit to the grave of the Female Stranger which was published in the Alexandria Gazette.
-She also wrote a guest column in the Philadelphia Saturday Courier using the pen name "Lucy Seymour."
+She also wrote a guest column for the Philadelphia Saturday Courier, using the pen name "Lucy Seymour."
 Her writings contributed to the widely publicized legend of the Female Stranger.
 Dallam Morgan was a guest columnist and wrote short stories for periodicals including The Baltimore Monument, The Boston Evening Gazette, The Saturday Morning Visitor, and The Methodist Protestant.

 In 1836, her book, The Swiss Heiress, Or, The Bride of Destiny: A Tale, was critiqued by Edgar Allan Poe in a review for the Southern Literary Messenger.
 In his review, he wrote "[it] should be read by all who have nothing better to do."